hakanozbay/hakanozbay.github.io/books.md

 permalink: /books/
 ---

-These are software engineering books that I have read and recommend.
+These are software engineering and computer science books that I have read and recommend.

 #### [<img src="https://images-na.ssl-images-amazon.com/images/I/41TINACY3hL.jpg" width="150" height="180">](http://amzn.to/2iNYNOL) [Clean Code: A Handbook of Agile Software Craftsmanship][Clean code]